 Ensure a faster closing time

 Chances are good that the seller of your next home is ready to move, and they’re ready to move now.
 If you have the flexibility to work on a fast timeline, make sure it’s clear to the seller that you’re willing to move at their speed.
 When it comes to fast closing times, choosing the right lender really makes a difference.
 Any nbkc loan officer will tell you they’ve never missed a closing date.
-(In fact, we’re so confident in our closing times that we bet $5,000 on it.)

 Choose a lender with a good reputation